notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 - The `author` attribute should be your name or GitHub username or email address.
 - The `homepage` attribute could be a link to your GitHub repository for the UDL language or your GitHub user page.
 - The `autoCompletion` attribute should be included if you are supplying an autoCompletion file.
 It can either be a Boolean (`true` or `false`), or it can be a string.
-    - If it's `true`, then it will use the same file name as the UDL's .xml, but in the `autoCompletions/` directory instead of the `UDLs/` directory.
+    - If it's `true`, then it will use the same file name as the UDL's .xml, but in the `autoCompletion\` directory instead of the `UDLs\` directory.
     - If it's a string, it can either be the name of the autoCompletion file (without the `.xml`, similar to the `id-name` entry), or the URL to the external file (similar to the `repository` attribute).
     - If it is `false` or not supplied, then it indicates there is no autoCompletion file in the submission.
 - The `autoCompletionAuthor` attribute should be set to the name of the author of the autoCompletion definition, if it's a different author than the UDL.
-    - For example, the [RenderMan UDL](./UDLs/RenderMan-RSL_byStefanGustavson.xml) was written by Stefan Gustavson, but the [RenderMan autoCompletion](./autoCompletions/RenderMan-RSL_by-focus_gfx.xml) was supplied by focus_gfx, so `autoCompletionAuthor` is set in order to give proper credit to both.
+    - For example, the [RenderMan UDL](./UDLs/RenderMan-RSL_byStefanGustavson.xml) was written by Stefan Gustavson, but the [RenderMan autoCompletion](./autoCompletion/RenderMan-RSL_by-focus_gfx.xml) was supplied by focus_gfx, so `autoCompletionAuthor` is set in order to give proper credit to both.
 - The `functionList` attribute should be included if you are supplying a functionList definition file.
 It can either be a Boolean (`true` or `false`), or it can be a string.
-    - If it's `true`, then it will use the same file name as the UDL's .xml, but in the `functionList/` directory instead of the `UDLs/` directory.
+    - If it's `true`, then it will use the same file name as the UDL's .xml, but in the `functionList\` directory instead of the `UDLs` directory.
     - If it's a string, it can either be the name of the functionList file (without the `.xml`, similar to the `id-name` entry), or the URL to the external file (similar to the `repository` attribute).
     - If it is `false` or not supplied, then it indicates there is no functionList definition file in the submission.
 - The `functionListAuthor` attribute should be set to the name of the author of the functionList definition, if it's a different author than the UDL.